andrewjahn/AndysBrainBook/docs/ML/ML_Short_Course/ML_00_Introduction.rst

 After the Haxby study was published, new methods were introduced to refine the detection of patterns in imaging data.
 One of the most popular was **support vector machines**, a machine learning method that can divide the data based on patterns of activity within a group of voxels.
 This method, introduced to fMRI analysis by David Cox and Robert Savoy in 2003, assumes that the activity in one voxel is independent of the activity in other voxels; a line that can best separate the combinations of activity across voxels is then used to train the classifier as to what pattern belongs to what condition.

 To illustrate this, imagine that we measure the activity in just two voxels.
-In one scenario, condition A will only elicit activity from one of the voxels and not the other, while conditon B elicits activity only from the other voxel.
+In one scenario, condition A will only elicit activity from one of the voxels and not the other, while condition B elicits activity only from the other voxel.
 In this case a typical univariate analysis would show a clear distinction between the two, similar to the Specificity studies that we discussed earlier

 In another scenario, both condition A and condition B elicit activity from both voxels, but to slightly different degrees.
 Univariate analyses wouldn't be able to detect a difference between the two conditions, but there is clearly a difference in the pattern of activity; a support vector machine in this case will draw a line that best separates the activity profiles of these two conditions.
 Both scenarios are shown in the following figure: